romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 ![_config.yml]({{ site.baseurl }}/images/UOB_clean_fp_txns.png)

 So far we've managed to successfully extract all clean transactions from each bank statement's first page.
 However, these transactions can extend to the next if one decides to be more generous and splurge more on a given month!
 Therefore, we need to expand on our code base to ensure complete transaction extraction from all statements.
 As mentioned earlier, the end of a transactional listing can be identified by either "SUB-TOTAL" (in DBS) or "SUB TOTAL" (in UOB), so we first define a function that returns True if a page contains these and False otherwise.
-We shall also store the returned matched word so we can partition the transactions later.
+We shall also store the returned matched word so we can partition the transactions in *txn_trimming* function (so far we've already partitioned the transactions in the first page of each statement, and we're generalizing this operation in this function where it aims to partition transactions in all pages).

 {% highlight ruby %}
 sub_total_regex = re.compile("SUB.TOTAL")